 The last inspection by ADEK was in May 2018 and the school succeeded in retaining the Very Good rating achieved in the inspection from 2016.

 The school says it is selective, and admissions tests are given for Grade 1 onwards.

 At the time of the last inspection the split between children attending KG, and those students spanning grades 1 to 5 was 47:53%.
 This is clearly a very "bottom heavy" school, with a significant focus on the Early Years.

 What about the curriculum?

 The school follows the International Baccalaureate Primary Years curriculum.
-With an average of 4 classes per grade and class sizes of between 20 (in KG) and 22 in other grades, the school feels homely and does not overwhelm in the way that many larger more modern schools do.
+With an average of 4 classes per grade and class sizes on average 23, with a maximum of 25 students, the school feels homely and does not overwhelm in the way that many larger more modern schools do.